Stop motion animation is a filmmaking technique that has been around for years. But just what is stop motion animation?

 Digital Media Academy is partnered with The John Lennon Educational Tour Bus to offer the Academy of Music Video & Production!
 You’ll learn the skills used by music video directors and artists to make the perfect music video.
 The only limit is your creativity!

-Essentially, in looking back at my AE travails, I am a bit embarrassed to admit that I slowed down my own progress by forming some common AE misconceptions.
-So for those of you just setting out with AE (or hoping to someday), I hope this list of “5 Beginner After Effect Tips” might make your experience much better – and possibly save you a few months of your life:
+Essentially, when looking back at my early AE efforts, I’m a bit embarrassed to admit that I slowed my own progress by forming some common AE misconceptions.
+So, for those of you just setting out with AE (or hoping to some day), following these AE tips will make your experience much better:

-1) Know your DV basics first.
+Tip #1: Master your DV basics first.
 As a longtime editor, this was the only thing I had going for me when I started with AE – and probably the only thing that kept me going early on.
-Basically, if terms like 24fps, interlacing, NTSC, or compression are entirely new to you, help yourself out by visiting some useful websites that define such basic DV terms and concepts:
+Basically, if terms like “24fps,” “interlacing,” “NTSC” or “compression” are entirely new to you, help yourself out by visiting some useful websites that define such basic DV terms and concepts:

-For just the bare bones of DV, you can start with: http://en.wikipedia.org/wiki/Digital_video#Technical_overview
+For just the bare bones of DV, you can start with the Wikipedia DVT overview.

-For the hardcore user, checkout the extremely thorough DV primers on Adobe’s site: http://www.adobe.com/motion/primers.html
+For the hardcore user, check out some extremely thorough Adobe DV primers.

-2) Know what After Effects is (and is not) for.
-Think of AE as a dedicated special effects application for individual shots and short animations – and here’s critical part- you typically perfect these shots in AE and then export them to your preferred editing application.
+Tip #2: Know what After Effects is (and is not) for.
+Think of AE as a dedicated special effects application for individual shots and short animations – and here’s the critical part: you typically perfect these shots in AE and then export them to your preferred editing application.
 In other words, AE is a great enhancement to (but not a replacement of) your editing software.
-This paradigm shift is really important– because AE is not really designed to: capture footage, make a bunch of tight cuts, work with transitions, etc. as you would with Final Cut, Premiere Pro, etc. Because AE is dedicated to special effects, it is appropriately different in many respects and truly does have a logical structure and workflow.
-Embrace these differences (and the rationale for them) and you’ll be far less likely to fall into the common trap of thinking “why doesn’t AE work like my editing software?”
+This is really important because AE is not really designed to: capture footage, make a bunch of tight cuts, work with transitions, etc. as you would with Final Cut, Premiere Pro, etc. Because AE is dedicated to special effects, it is appropriately different in many respects and truly does have a logical structure and work flow.
+Embrace these differences (and the rationale for them) and you’ll be far less likely to fall into the common trap of wondering, “Why doesn’t AE work like my editing software?”

-3) Know just enough of the AE keyboard shortcuts to be dangerous – and realize that this does not mean that many.
-While certain shortcuts are essential to AE, most are simply there to save you from a deep dive into the pull down menus and an extra click or two.
+Tip #3: Learn just enough of the AE keyboard shortcuts to be dangerous…and realize that this does not mean that many.
+While certain shortcuts are essential to AE, most are simply there to save you from a deep dive into the pull-down menus and an extra click or two.
 Do not feel that you need to know a hundred of these to be an AE editor.
-By learning 10-20 of these clever little guys, you’ll soon adapt to a new way of editing – and find yourself having a much better time.
-To get you going, here are 10 shortcuts that I particularly like (and that took a while to discover):
+But it certainly helps to know some of them, especially these:

 When getting started: